 What’s better than ethically made t-shirts?
 Ones that we can recycle!
 We can repurpose a t-shirt or recycle it into another product to extend its life and service, making it an ethical option.

 Also, ethical tees get bonus points if they are pre-loved.
-The entire essence of sustainability is to preserve what we already have rather than getting a new one.
+The essence of sustainability is preserving what we already have rather than getting a new one.

 Buy sustainable t-shirts, and you can have a wardrobe full of high-quality t-shirts without a guilty conscience.

 |Luz Claudio, 2007, Waste Couture: Environmental Impact of the Clothing Industry, Environmental Health Perspectives 115:9 CID: https://doi.org/10.1289/ehp.115-a449|

 List of goods produced by child labor or forced labor.
 Bureau of International Labor Affairs.
 U.S. Department of Labor.

 |Ellen MacArthur Foundation, A new textiles economy: Redesigning fashions future.
 2017.|

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.